 Henry and Sweet discovered their mutual affection for bands such as The Jam, The Clash, The Replacements and The Pixies.
 Sweet encouraged Henry to begin writing their own songs.
 Henry merged his Irish punk rock influences with Sweet’s folk melodies and introspective lyrics and The Local was born.
 The two began writing the songs which form the nucleus of their debut EP Reverie which was recorded with McTear at Miner Street Studio in Philadelphia, and features Jenny Henry on bass guitar and friend Pat Berkery (The War on Drugs, Clap Your Hands Say Yeah!) on drums.

-Since completing the record, the band has added keyboardist Eric Matlock (Jellybread) and percussionist/multi-instrumentalist Kevin Lynch.
+Since completing the record, the band has added keyboardist Eric Matlock (Jellybread) and percussionist Clay Hoover.
 The Local brings a powerful yet understated sensibility to the stage on diverse tracks such as “Racing,” “Impatience Blues,” “Reverie” and “Fair Play” and has earned a reputation as a compelling live act.